 What is the Ring of Kerry?

-The Ring of Kerry is a touring route around the Iveragh peninsula in southwestern Ireland.
-See jaw-dropping natural scenery and plenty of historic attractions along 180km (112 miles) of Ireland’s most popular and famed scenic tourist regions.
+The Ring of Kerry is a popular touring route around the Iveragh peninsula in southwestern Ireland.
+Jaw-dropping natural scenery and historic attractions line this 180km (112 miles) long looped drive.

 Things to do on the Ring of Kerry